Valcin/BE-HaPPy/README.md

 ---------------------------
 By default the linear power spectrum provided is the one provided by Fast-PT equivalent by P_11.
 Instead the user can import the linear power spectrum of his/her choice.
 Some examples are provided in example.py

+For consistency it is better to Pcc or Pcb

 Bias models
 ---------------
 1. Linear